peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 ### Why?

-Of course getting grants helps get motivated to use a new technology but, the reasons why we believe such a move is the right one have other motivations.
+Of course getting grants is a strong motivation to use a new technology, but there are other reasons why we think this is the right move.

 *****